Male Pattern Baldness: Comprehensive Guide to Causes & Treatments

 Why Do Men Lose Hair?
 Male Pattern Baldness Causes

 Hair loss rarely has one cause.
-For most men it is a combination of factors, some you are born with and some is affected by your lifestyle and environment
+For most men it is a combination of factors — some you are born with and some affected by your lifestyle and environment.

 FDA-Approved Medications & Medical Management